Chunyu-Lin-bjtu/autonomous_driving_pedestrian_trajectory_prediction/README.md

 vru_s:   	    -	      -			              all     -

 '-' means in use.
-'all' in RNN means the x,y or delta x, y featuers with the output vector of CNN  if appicable.
+'all' in RNN means the x,y or delta x, y featuers with the output vector of CNN (or context itself).
 </pre>

 #### VAE